top of page

 • They have not been developed yet.

-• It is preferred for Europe to be the focus of the project idea.
+• BONUS: It is preferred for Europe to be the focus of the project idea (though it is not necessary)

 Timeline